 Here are some organic remedies for bad bugs in your garden that actually work.
 Remember, most pests live on the undersides of the leaves, so don’t forget to treat there.

 (aphids, whiteflies, mites, thrips, lace bugs).
 Spray with orange oil or Neem Oil.
 You can also use organic pyrethrin, but remember that even organic pyrethrin is a neurotoxin, so you may want to go easy with it, or eliminate it from your organic repertoire.

 Scale: these hard-bodied insects are pretty tricky, but not impossible, to kill.
 Mix orange oil and Neem Oil (1 oz orange oil, 2 oz. of Neem Oil to a gallon of water.
 Spray every week for three to four weeks.
 That should get them.
 If not, repeat the process.

-Fire ants: Spinosad works, but I prefer the old Texas (or Cajun) two-step.
-Use Spinosdad on the mound (do it when it’s dry).
+Spinosad works, but I prefer the old Texas (or Cajun) two-step.
+Use Spinosad on the mound (do it when it’s dry).
 Follow up a few days later with a good drenching of the hill with orange oil (6 oz. of orange oil to a gallon of water.

-We gardeners should follow the same Hipppocratic Oath that doctors take: First, do no harm.
+We gardeners should follow the same Hippocratic Oath that doctors take: First, do no harm.